shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

    b.
 Check the checkbox of **redhat (1)** virtual machine.

    c.
-Click the **Review+Create (3)** button.
+Click the **Review + Create (3)** button.

    ![](Images/upd-redhatautomanage.png)

 6. Click on **Create**.

-7. Once the Configuration profile assignment completed successfully, it will take around 20-30 minutes to get the Status as Conformant.
+7. Once the Configuration profile assignment is completed successfully, it will take around 20-30 minutes to get the Status as Conformant.